 Our Modern Foreign Languages are French and Spanish which are taught to Y5 and 6 on alternate years .
 Children learn basic vocabulary and simple rules by using French and Spanish across the curriculum.
 In the Autumn Term 2015 our Y6 and Y5 pupils were also introduced to Mandarin through the University of Manchester Confucius Institute

 Mathematics at Holcombe Brook Primary School is a vital part of the curriculum, comprising work in number, shape, measures and data handling.
 Children develop their mental calculation skills whilst learning effective written methods for computation.
 Children are encouraged to discuss their strategies and reasoning and to work together to use and apply their knowledge to solve mathematical problems.
-Wherever possible, maths is taught and practised using games investigations and practical contexts to make it enjoyable, challenging and relevant.
+Wherever possible, maths is taught and practised using games, investigations and practical contexts to make it enjoyable, challenging and relevant.
 Basic skills in retaining number bonds and learning tables form part of the homework children complete throughout school.
 We use the schemes ‘Big Maths’ and ‘Abacus’ to assist us in tracking and planning for pupil progress with themes of reasoning and problem solving woven through by teaching staff to enable our pupils to use and apply their skills as widely as possible.
 We are also using times tables rock stars and a Mastery Approach to our maths teaching, gradually moving away from Abacus.
 Have a look at the calculation policy below which demostrates our ‘concrete-pictorial-abstract’ approach:

 We aim to teach science in an interesting and stimulating way and aspire to give science its importance throughout the school and across all subjects.
 We are flexible and innovative in following the National Curriculum and expect all pupils to reach for, and achieve, the highest possible academic levels, enabling them to develop scientific investigative skills.
 Our feeder high school Woodhey High School has specialist science teachers and resources which we make use of in school through visits and planned events.